GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-15-concurrency-safe-code.md

 |**_decrementAndGet_**()|Equivalent to --val|
 |**_getAndDecrement_**()|Equivalent to val--|

-There are actually many more methods, you can do most thing you would want to with Atomic classes.
+There are actually many more methods, you can do most things you would want to with Atomic classes.

 ### The Lock framework

-This framework was introduced later, part of the Concurrency API, and has useful functionality that synchronized lacks.
+This framework was introduced in version 1.5, as part of the Concurrency API, and has useful functionality that synchronized lacks.
 Instead of synchronizing on any object, you must now lock on an object that implements the Lock interface.
 Typical code with Lock looks like this:

 ```
 Lock lock = new ReentrantLock();